alex-schneider/mpz/README.md

   MPZ needs to grab a new memory from the OS.
 * Constant time for any `free` operations inside the `pool` memory.
 * Implements simple checks for `segmentation faults` and `double free` errors.
-* Very easy to modify or to extend.
+* Very easy to modify or extend.

 ## Limitations